kthod861/Meringue_Knulli/README.md

 - controlers get animated on show
 - Foreground upgrade/polish with some bevel
 - grid view added ( wip )
 - More backgrounds trying to cover as much systems as possible
+- Minimal animations here and there

 If by any chance you've a system folder with enough good looking boxarts and are willing to share, please ping me !<br />
 At the moment everything comes from [libretro-thumbnails](https://github.com/libretro-thumbnails/libretro-thumbnails)